 As an academic and career advisor, Dr. Davidson has directed nearly 60 doctoral dissertations and theses, in addition to more than 60 graduate evidence-based practice-change projects in nursing.
 Her previous experience includes tenured academic and administrative leadership positions at Mississippi University for Women, Fort Hays State University, and Bethel College.
 Since 2006, Dr. Davidson has owned and operated consulting firms for which she was recognized in 2010 among the American Business Women’s Association (ABWA) Top Ten Women in U.S. Business.
 She has received over $320,000.00 in funding from extramural and internal grant competitions, and was recently named a regional finalist in the 2013 Nurse.com Nursing Excellence GEM Awards.

-Dr. Robert H. Davis is the senior director of online operations at Chamberlain College of Nursing, bringing to the position a rich background of experience in healthcare, teaching and higher education administration.
+Dr. Robert H. Davis is the director of DNP programs at Chamberlain College of Nursing, bringing to the position a rich background of experience in healthcare, teaching and higher education administration.

 Most recently, Dr. Davis served as assistant dean for online programs in the College of Nursing and Public Health at South University, where he oversaw the academic operations of online nursing, health sciences and public health degree programs.
 Prior to South University, he was dean of the Finn Center for Adult, Graduate and Professional Programs at Notre Dame College in South Euclid, Ohio.
 Additionally, he consulted and served as sub-program coordinator for the Ohio Board of Regents.
 He is also a certified master reviewer and certified peer reviewer for Quality Matters, an organization that specializes in quality assurance for online education.